-As integrated care models cut healthcare costs for the aforementioned reasons of reducing waste spending and redundancy, many are shocked to learn that they can also increase revenue.
+As the American Psychiatric Association (APA) mentions, collaborative care is shown to help cut costs and reduce waste.
+As this cost reduction continues due to the aforementioned reasons of reducing waste spending and redundancy, many are shocked to learn that they can also increase revenue.
 With the current emphasis on value-based care – where payers reimburse more for higher quality care – improving patient outcomes is key for increased revenue, and the collaborative care model does exactly that.

 What Are the Fundamentals of a Successful Collaborative Care Model?

 While the specifics of each integrated care model vary, nearly all successful collaborative care models tend to incorporate the following elements:

 Effective data-sharing.
 Effective data and records sharing impacts each setting, whether the primary care and mental health providers joined via a collaborative care model, are one in the same practice, operate under the same roof, or simply participate in the model together.
 Sharing patient registry data is key when a primary care physician is working with a consulting psychiatrist.

 Streamlined referrals.
 In integrated care models, the process of referring patients from the primary care setting to a psychiatrist or other mental health specialists – or even the other way around – must be as seamless as possible.
 In the case of referrals, the more closely aligned the two practices are the more effective they will be – collaborative care good, co-located care better, and integrated care best.